How to pick locks in Starfield and find more Digipicks

 How lockpicking works in Starfield

-Starfield lockpicking involves using Digipicks to match small pins to slots in rings - line up the pins to the slots and you cancel them out and, when you've cleared all the slots in a ring layer, you remove it and move to the next one.
-Then, once all the layers have been cleared, the lock will open.
+Starfield lockpicking using Digipicks to match small pins to slots in a series of rings - line up pins with slots and you cancel them out and, when you've cleared all the slots in a layer, you remove it and move to the next one.
+Once all the layers have been cleared, the lock will open.

 The trick to understanding how this Starfield system works is that you can rarely clear a layer in one go.
-Most layers will involve a combination of two Digipicks, so you need to look at all the pin options you have and think ahead, working out the best combinations to clear every layer.
+Most layers involve a combination of two, and sometimes more, Digipicks.
+So you need to look at all the pin options you have and think ahead, working out the best combinations to clear every layer without getting litereally locked out.

 So, taking the lock above as an example, you can see that these two sets of pins match the first layer:

-It doesn't matter what order you use those two highlighted options in, the thing to understand is that they clear the first layer leaving no holes.
-Because it's possible to clear the holes in a way that can leave combinations with no matching pins, you always want to try and work out what will clear a layer before you commit to anything.
+It doesn't matter what order you use those two highlighted options in because the only thing that matters is that you clear the layer leaving no holes, clearing it.
+Because it's possible to leave combinations with no matching pins, you always want to try and work out what will clear a layer before you commit to anything.

 Once that first layer is clear, the second layer is cleared in a similar way:

-Again, it doesn't matter which pin you use first, as long as the combination clears all the holes.
-As you level up the Security skill and access Advanced, Master and Expert locks you will see more complicated layers and pins, but the same principles remain - use the pins to clear the holes, always ensuring you leave patterns behind you can still match.
-You do get a few levels of undo if you make a mistake, and can bank these with higher skill levels, but generally you want to test out all the options and confirm what fits before doing anything too permanent.
+Again, it doesn't matter which pin you use first, as long as the combination overall clears all the holes.
+As you level up the Security skill and access Advanced, Master and Expert locks, you will see more complicated layers and pins, but the same principle remains - use digipicks to clear the holes, always ensuring you leave a pattern behind you can still match.
+You do get a few levels of undo if you make a mistake, and can bank these with higher skill levels, but generally you want to test out all the options and confirm what fits the whole lock before doing anything permanent.

 How to get more Digipicks in Starfield

-The best way to get more Digipicks in Starfield is to explore.
-While a few merchants will sell them you'll get loads more by searching the random bases and installations you'll find on various planets and moons.
-You won't have to search long before you pick enough to keep you going for a while.
+The best way to get more Digipicks in Starfield is to just explore and loot all the things.
+While a few merchants will sell them, you'll get loads more by searching the random bases and installations you'll find on various planets and moons.
+You won't have to search long before you pick enough to keep you going for a while, so just get in the habit to make sure you never run out.

 Weekly digests, tales from the communities you love, and more